 Progressive organizations looking to retain and attract top talent are sure to include employee value propositions in their HR strategy.
 The EVP strategy is what sets your company apart from the competition in terms of hiring talented employees.
 Employee value proposition is much more than just a marketing exercise, it helps reduce employee turnover, improves employee engagement and experience, improves profits, and helps build an inclusive work environment.

 Having an effective EVP enables organizations to attract new employees whose goals and values are aligned with organizational goals and values.
 Employee satisfaction and engagement is improved considerably by a strong EVP strategy.
 The employee value proposition is essentially a base for the employer brand.
 It helps build the internal and external perception of your brand.

 A strong EVP is a combination of various elements.
 These attributes determine how both employees and prospective candidates perceive the organization as an employer.
 The 5 key components of Employee Value Proposition as per Gartner are:

-Work-life balance – assisting employees to maintain work-life balance is a way of providing benefits to employees.
-From paid time-off to holidays to flexitime options and retirement plans – employers provide several options for maintaining work-life balance.
-The kind of benefits that employees value the most are flexible work hours, opportunity to work from home, and paid parental leave.
+- Work-life balance – Assisting employees to maintain a work-life balance is a way of providing benefits to employees.
+From paid time off to holidays to flexitime options and retirement plans – employers provide several options for maintaining a work-life balance.
+The kind of benefits that employees value the most are flexible work hours, the opportunity to work from home, and paid parental leave.

 10 Employee Value Proposition Examples